riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Here's a professional and well-structured email that conveys your concerns while keeping the tone respectful and constructive:

+---

+Subject: Discussion on My Compensation Adjustment

+Dear [Manager’s Name],

+I hope you are doing well.

+I wanted to take a moment to discuss my recent compensation adjustment following my promotion to BA4.
+From an individual perspective, I was expecting a salary revision that reflects my contributions and the impact I have made within the team.

+Over the past 1.8 years, I have worked extensively on several key initiatives, including:

+1. DynamoDB Backup & Restore Solution – Designed and implemented a strategic backup and restore solution that enhanced operational efficiency.

+2. Subscription Filter Utility – Developed an alerting and monitoring enhancement that improved system observability.

+3. Auto Alarm Solution – Created a CloudWatch alarm automation that streamlined monitoring and reduced manual efforts.

+4. Tagging Utility for AWS Cost Optimization – Built a solution to automate tagging, which helped in optimizing cloud costs.

+5. Multi-region Implementation for the Arrow Card Project – Led the AWS service level POCs, bootstrapped the CIT AWS account, and modified pipelines for multi-region support.

+Considering my contributions and the recognition I have received across the team, I was expecting my compensation to be aligned accordingly.
+I understand the centralized decision regarding BA4 promotions, but I believe my efforts and impact should be factored into the evaluation.

+I would appreciate the opportunity to discuss this further and understand how my contributions are being valued in this process.
+Please let me know a convenient time to connect.

+Looking forward to your thoughts.

+Best regards,
+Om

+---

+This version keeps it professional, focuses on your contributions, and expresses your expectations in a structured manner.
+Let me know if you'd like any refinements!

 Here's a draft for your meeting minutes based on the conversation: